twiertzema/minesweeper-react/README.md

 This application is not currently hosted anywhere for interaction.
 Unfortunately, the only way to interact with it is to run it locally on your own machine.

-**NOTE:** Git and NodeJS are _currently_ necessary for these steps.
+**NOTE:** NodeJS is necessary for these steps.

+### Download the ZIP
+1. Download the ZIP file from the repository on GitHub.
+1. Extract the files into a directory locally.
+1. Navigate to that unpacked directory in the command line.
+1. Run `npm install`.
+1. Run `npm start`.
+   * This should launch the application in your default browser.

+### Clone the Repository
+If you have Git installed on your machine, you can alternatively clone the respository.
 1. Clone the repository to your machine.
-1. Navigate to the root directory of the repository.
+1. Navigate to the root directory of the repository in the command line.
 1. Run `npm install`.
 1. Run `npm run start`.
    * This should launch the application in your default browser.